nodemcu/nodemcu-firmware/docs/getting-started.md

    -  If you are a Windows 10 user with the Windows Subsystem for Linux (WSL) already installed, then this is a Linux environment so you can follow the [Linux build instructions](#Linux) below.
    -  A less resource intensive option which works on all Windows OS variants is to use Cygwin or MinGW, which are varaint ports of the [GNU Compiler Collection](https://gcc.gnu.org/) to Windows and which can both compile to native Windows executables.
 In the case of Cygwin, [install Cygwin](https://www.cygwin.com/install.html) (selecting the Cygwin core + **gcc-core** + **gnu make** in the install menu).
 In the case of MinGW you again only need a very basic C build environment so [install the MINGW](http://mingw.org/wiki/InstallationHOWTOforMinGW); you only need the core GCC and mingw32-make.
 Both both these create a **Cmd** prompt which paths in the relevant GCC toolchain.
 Switch to the `app/lua/luac_cross` and run make to build the compiler in the NodeMCU firmware root directory.
 You do this by rning `make` in Cygwin and `mingw32-make -f mingw32-Makefile.mak` in MinGW.
    -  You can also use MS Visual Studio (free community version is available).
 Just open the supplied MS solution file (msvc\hosttools.sln) and build it to get the Lua 5.1 luac.cross.exe file.
 Currently there is no sln file available for the Lua 5.3 version.
 -  Once you have a built `luac.cross` executable, then you can use this to compile Lua code into an LFS image.
-You might wish to move this out of the nodemcu-firmware hierarchy, since this folder hierarchy is no longer required and can be trashed.
+You might wish to move it out of the nodemcu-firmware hierarchy, since this folder hierarchy is no longer required and can be removed.

 ### Linux